 What Is a Last Will and Testament Form?

-Here is a sample last will and testament form to guide you through preparing your final will:
+Here is a last will and testament sample to guide you through preparing your final will:

 At the top of the form, you should provide your personal information, including the full name, street address, city, and state.

 In article I, enter the full names of your primary and alternate personal representatives.

 In article II, you confirm that your personal representative is authorized to pay for all the funeral expenses as well as to pay off any unpaid debts and taxes using the proceeds of the sale of your assets.
 You don't need to fill out anything here.